 What Does The Ride Vehicle Look Like For Cosmic Rewind’?

-There are 5 ride vehicles per train, with 2 rows seating 2 people each.
+There are five ride vehicles per train, with two rows seating two people each.
 The ride vehicle for Cosmic Rewind is called a Starjumper.

 If you want a less intense experience, we suggest asking for the front of the train.
 If you want as wild a ride as possible, kindly and politely request the back row.

-If the cast members are not able to accommodate you, please know that every row is an excellent experience at this attraction!
+If the cast members cannot accommodate you, please know that every row is an excellent experience at this attraction!

 You feel secure and safe for your adventure through space.